stollr/naitsirch-tcpdf-extension/README.md

 This library builds on top of the TCPDF library.
 At the current state it provides only a smart API to **create tables in a comfortable way**.

+## ABANDONED

+This repository is abandoned and should not be used anymore.
+Please change from `naitsirch/tcpdf-extension` to the compatible [`stollr/tcpdf-extension`](https://github.com/stollr/tcpdf-extension).

 ## Features

 * More comfortable creation of tables